pnp/sharing-is-caring/README.md

 Targeted for learning the basics around submitting PRs and making changes in GitHub

 ## PnP Contribution Guidance & Assistance
-Looking to contribute to the OfficeDev PnP community for the first time?
+Are you looking to contribute to the OfficeDevPnP community for the first time?
 Have a fantastic sample you would like to contribute to the community, such as a web part, extension or list formatting definition, but are unfamiliar or intimidated by the GitHub pull request process?

 Personal & hands-on assistance is here for YOU!